vinhchis/elementary-programming-with-c/README.md

 - Always validate inputs and use size limits for buffers.
 - Prefer standard and portable APIs where possible.
 - Use compiler warnings (`-Wall -Wextra`) to catch potential issues early.

+# Q&A
+- Can you G++ to compile C ?
+- Cmake ? (configuration how to generate buid files)